Wall Mirrors Aid your Childs Development

 Most mirrors are made from glass, so please be sure to oversee your child with a mirror.
 A free standing mirror is movable and potentially could collapse over them.
 Please be safe and keep safe.
 Full length mirrors on the other hand are hung on the wall but are low enough for children.

-Here at Soraya Interiors we sell a wide and varied range of mirror.
+Here at Soraya Interiors we sell a wide and varied range of mirrors.
 Perhaps you are looking for a truly unique mirror!
 Soraya Interiors are pleased to offer a bespoke service.
 We are suppliers of Yearn Glass Mirrors in London.
 As a team, we can work to your requirements to produce a mirror of your dreams, a mirror that suits you and your interior.